cfna/vmware-docs/pages/index.md

-# CrossFire West & VMWare Documentation
+# CrossFire & VMWare Documentation

 Welcome to the CrossFire & VMWare Documentation.
 Please make sure to read the disclaimer / legal notes below before you proceed.